Top 8 Common Steps Of Growing Geraniums

-- Scarify the seeds with an emery board before sowing to break the seed coats.
-In bigger containers, space seeds two to three inches apart or one seed per cell, and just cover them with 1/4 inch of potting media.
-Cover them with clear plastic wrap more after thoroughly soaking the containers to moisten the potting map.
+- Scarify the seeds with an emery board to break the seed coats before sowing.
+In bigger containers, space seeds two to three inches apart or one seed per cell, and cover them with ¼ inch of potting media.
+Cover them with clear plastic wrap after thoroughly soaking the containers to moisten the potting map.

-- The soil temperature must not exceed 75°F for germination to occur, thus keeping containers out of direct sunlight in a room with a daily temperature of 70-75°F and a nighttime temperature of 60-65°F. When the potting medium becomes dry, water it moist but not soggy.
+- The soil temperature must not exceed 75°F for germination to occur, thus keeping containers out of direct sunlight in a room with a daily temperature of 70-75°F and a nighttime temperature of 60-65°F. When the potting medium becomes dry, water it to make it moist but not soggy.

 - When you notice the first sprouts, remove the plastic wrap.

-- Alternatively, put each seedling into a six-inch diameter container filled with soilless potting mix.
-You can apply diluted houseplant fertilizer to the seedlings every two weeks at this time.
+- Put each seedling into a six-inch container filled with soilless potting mix.
+You can apply diluted houseplant fertilizer to the seedlings every two weeks.
 After all dangers of frost have passed, gradually acclimatize the growing plants to the outside, setting them out for a few days.